 Top tip – look out for the holocaust Memorial on La Rambla near Playa Pocitos.

 Head to one of Montevideo’s beaches (if you can choose from so many)

-Located on the Río de la Plata estuary, Montevideo has loads and loads of beaches!
+Located on the Río de la Plata estuary, Montevideo beaches stretch for miles!
 The hard part is choosing which one to head for.

 Montevideo enjoys pleasant weather from October through to March, perfect for water sports and sunbathing.
 All Montevideo beaches are within easy reach of the city centre.

 The 22 kilometre stretch of the La Rambla promenade leads to all the best beaches.

 For popular beaches close to the city centre, head to Playa Pocitos or Playa Ramirez.
 For surfing try the beaches further east of the city like Playa Malvín or Playa Carrasco.
 And for a quiet afternoon to yourself, try Playa de los Ingleses.

 Dine out in the historic Mercado del Puerto

 The Mercado del Puerto is one of the best things to do in Montevideo for meat lovers.
 The entire building and its clock were constructed in England, shipped to Uruguay and assembled.
 Opening in 1868 as a market, today asado restaurants fill this historic building.